quercia-dev/birdclef2025/README.md

 ## YAMNet Audio Classification

-Since rating-based filtering only affected a small portion of our dataset, and since we wanted to better navigate the variety of nature of the spliced audio clips, we identified Google's Yamnet pre-trained model for audio classification.
-It identifies the main category of sound in a clip out of a comprehensive list of 521 event classes.
-We set up the YAMNet filtering with the following steps:
+Since rating-based filtering only affected a small portion of our dataset, and since we wanted to better navigate the variety of nature of the spliced audio clips, we identified Google's YAMNet model, a pre-trained deep learning model for general-purpose audio classification based on the AudioSet dataset.
+YAMNet identifies the main category of sound in a clip out of a comprehensive list of 521 event classes, enabling us to automatically annotate and filter clips based on their primary acoustic content.

-- Split all recordings into standardized 5-second segments.
-- Used YAMNet to classify each segment with semantic labels (e.g., "Animal", "Bird", "Silence").
-- Created a curated list of 27 relevant audio classes to keep, including "Animal", "Wild animals", "Bird vocalization", "Frog", etc. (preserving data quality).
-- Created a secondary list of audio classes to remove: "Silence", "Noise", "Vehicle" (preserving data quantity).
+We applied YAMNet filtering with the following procedure:

+1. **Segmentation**: All recordings were split into the standardized t-second clips, aligning with the input format required for our downstream models
+2. **Classification**: Each segment was passed through YAMNet to obtain a predicted label from the 521 available event classes.
+3. **Curated "Keep" List**: We created a whitelist, "All", of 27 relevant audio classes, including such categories as "Bird", "Animal", and other ecologically meaningful sounds, to priotize *data quality*.
+4. **Curated "Remove" List**: We also created a list, "Light", to maintain *data quantity*, where a more lenient regime removed only the largest present, and most clearly irrelevant classes: "Silence", "Noise", "Vehicle".
-- Verified that this filtering preserved representation across almost all species.
+5. **Validation**: Verified that the filtering preserved broad species representation across the dataset.

 This two-stage approach allowed us to improve the quality of our data while maintaining the label diversity.
 The filtered dataset provides cleaner, more relevant audio segments for model training, which should improve classification performance.
 The standardized 5-second segments also better match our target application, where we will analyze Soundscapes using similar-length segments.

 ![](img/primary_yamnet_filtering.png)

-We considered two filtering regimes: 'All', which kept only the samples clearly identified as a variation of animal (eg. 'Animal', 'Bird', 'Snake', 'Insect', [...]) and 'Light', which was defined by excluding 'Silence', 'Noise' and 'Vehicle'.
-The filtered datasets retained most of the data: Light Filtering retained 83% of the samples and 'Animal' 67%, only losing 6 classes.
+The two filtering regimes, We considered two filtering regimes: 'All', a more rigorous filtering which only maintained relevant audio classes.
+This filtering resulted in 67% of the original data, and the loss of just 6 label classes.
+The second method, 'Light', that only excluded 'Silence', 'Noise' and 'Vehicle' retained retained 83% of the samples.

 ## Data Augmentation

-We experimented with data augmentation by employing the vast amounts of unlabeled data, in order to produce more data, especially for underrepresented data classes.
-We obtained new samples by starting from a labeled recording and interpolating its mel spectrogram with the that of a uniformly samples clip from the unlabeled data; the new label is computed as an interpolation of the labels of the two recordings.
+To improve generalization and robustness in our models, we applied multiple spectrogram augmentation techniques during training.
+We leveraged both labeled and unlabeled audio data to increase variability and mitigate class imbalance.
+The augmentations included:

+1. **SpecAugment-based Transfomations**
+- *Time masking*: Random horizontal stripes (time axis) were zeroed to simulate occluded temporal segments.
+- *Frequency masking*: Random vertical stripes (frequency axis) were zeroes to simulate missing spectral bands.
+- *Random brightness and constrast adjustments*: Gain and bias varied to simulate different recording conditions, intensity clamped to a normalized [0, 1] range.

+2. **Mixup Augmentation**
+Input batches were augmented using the Mixup technique, where pairs of samples were linearly interpolated:
+- Spectrograms were combined as x̃ = λx₁ + (1 − λ)x₂ with λ sampled from a Beta distribution.
+- Targets were mixed proportionally to λ.
+- The loss function was adjusted accordingly to interpolate between the two labels.

+3. **Labeled-Unlabeled Interpolation**
+To exploit the large pool of unlabeled data, we generated synthetic training examples by interpolating the mel spectrogram of a labeled recording with that of a uniformly sampled unlabeled clip.

 ## Label Smoothing

-To take advantage of the information provided by the Secondary Labels, we included knowledge of the secondary labels by adding it to the probability of the training set, depending on parameter $m \in [0,1]$.
+To take advantage of the information provided by the secondary labels, we modified the target label distribution used durin training.
+Specifically, we constructed soft target probability vectors by distributing label mass between the primary label and its associated secondary labels, controlled by a parameter $m \in [0,1]$.

 We started from one-hot encoding of the primary label, taken as the basis vector $\mathbf{e}_m$, which we scaled by $m$, and to which we added the encoding vectors as the uniform probability of the secondary labels: $\frac{1-m}{\#\text{secondary labels}}$ for each possible secondary label.

 We also included a 'null' label in the classifier, to account for lower confidence levels and deter 'hallucinations'.
 In data points without secondary labels, the leftover probability mass was placed in the 'null' label, to ensure the probability vector was consistent.